Tropical Amplitudes: Explicit computations

-Zero to four point two-loop amplitudes in type II and heterotic string have been worked out completely in \cite{D'Hoker:2001nj,D'Hoker:2001zp,D'Hoker:2001it,D'Hoker:2001qp, D'Hoker:2005jb,D'Hoker:2005jc,D'Hoker:2007ui} together with an $N$-point prescription.
+Zero- to four-point two-loop amplitudes in RNS type II and heterotic string have been worked out completely in \cite{D'Hoker:2001nj,D'Hoker:2001zp,D'Hoker:2001it, D'Hoker:2005jb,D'Hoker:2005jc,D'Hoker:2007ui,D'Hoker:2001qp}.
 The four-graviton amplitude have also been derived using the pure spinor formalism \cite{Berkovits:2005df} and shown in \cite{Berkovits:2005ng} to be equivalent to the RNS computation.

-However no point-like limit have been explicitly extracted from these result.
-In \cite{Green:2008bf}, the four-graviton two-loop amplitude in maximal supergravity in field theory of \cite{Bern:1998ug} was written in a worldline form resembling the string theory integral.
+However, the corresponding S-matrix elements in supergravity have not been extracted from these string theory amplitudes.\footnote{See however \cite{D'Hoker:2014gfa}, sec.~3.2, where a degeneration, that we call here tropical, of the so-called Kawazumi-Zhang invariant was investigated.} In \cite{Green:2008bf}, the four-graviton two-loop amplitude in maximal supergravity computed in \cite{Bern:1998ug} was \textit{rewritten} in a worldline form resembling the string theory integral.
 In this section, our goal is to prove rigorously that the tropical limit of the string theory integrand does match this result by making use of the tropical machinery that we have developed.
+We also provide a decomposition of $\Mgn{2}{0}$ such that each region encompasses the dual graphs corresponding to the primary and sub- divergences of the amplitude.
+The study of the integral restricted to the counter-term domains is left over for future work.

-Let us recall some facts about genus two Riemann surfaces.
-At genus two (and three), there is no Schottky problem, thus all Jacobian varieties correspond to a Riemann surface; the moduli space of genus two Riemann surfaces is in one to one correspondence with the moduli space of Jacobian varieties.
-We have already seen in section \ref{sec:tropgeom} that Jacobian varieties are defined by $g\times g$ matrices, elements of the Siegel upper half-plane $\cH_g$.
-We obtain a fundamental domain $\cF_2$ by modding out $\cH_2$ by the action of the modular group $Sp(4,\IZ)$.
-This space has a complicated structure and can be defined by a certain number of inequalities similar to the one defining $\cF$ at genus one, see for instance \cite{Gottschling:1959}.
-We choose a canonical homology basis $(a_I,b_J)$ as in figure \ref{fig:canhomolsurf} with normalized holomorphic one forms \eqref{e:surfom}.
-The period matrix $\Omega$ is parametrized by three complex moduli $\tau_1,\tau_2$ and $\tau_3$:
+Let us review some facts about genus two Riemann surfaces.
+At genus two (and three), there is no Schottky problem, therefore we may parametrize $\cM_{2}$ in terms of period matrices.
+As before, the action of the modular group $Sp(4,\IZ)$ on $\mathcal{H}_{2}$ restricts it to fundamental domains, of which we pick the representative $\mathcal{F}_{2}$ defined in~\cite{Gottschling:1959}.
+This 3-dimensional complex space can be defined in terms of some inequalities that we describe below.
+They are similar to these defining ${\mathcal F}$ at genus one.
+We choose a canonical homology basis $(a_I,b_J)$ as in figure \ref{fig:canhomolsurf} with normalized holomorphic one-forms \eqref{e:norm-holdiff}.
+The period matrix $\bm \Omega$ is parametrized by three complex moduli $\tau_1,\tau_2$ and $\tau_3$: